Managing Debt During the Pandemic

 Canadians were already carrying a tremendous debt load prior to the Coronavirus but now there are even more financial challenges, mainly due to disruptions in cash flow.
-Regardless of where you are hunkered down, we here at Derek L. Chase & Associates Ltd would like to offer some debt advice if you are currently facing financial hardship because of this macroeconomic event which is impacting everyone.
+Regardless of where you are hunkered down, we here at Chase & Associates would like to offer some debt advice if you are currently facing financial hardship because of this macroeconomic event which is impacting everyone.
 Here are a few things to consider:

 It might take us quite some time to get the image of bulk toilet paper buying out of our minds.
 Financially speaking, this type of panic buying does not serve you well as you will overspend.
 In addition, socially speaking, we need to share what is available and the government is confident that the supply chain is in good shape.

 It also is not recommended to panic sell your assets.
 For instance, cashing out an investment when it has dropped in value is not the right time to do so.
 In regards to RSPs, we recommend leaving them alone as they are designed to help when you retire and they are generally an exempt asset that your creditors cannot force you to redeem.

 Watch for Assistance from Government and Utilities